philippinespire/pire_ssl_data_processing/README.md

 #### 0. Set up directories and data

-Make a copy of your raw files in the longterm carpenter RC dir
+Make a copy of your raw files in the longterm carpenter RC dir **ONLY** if one doesn't exits already (if you copied your data from the RC, a long-term copy already exists)
 ```sh
 cd /RC/group/rc_carpenterlab_ngs/shotgun_PIRE/pire_ssl_data_processing/
 mkdir <species_name>